If you’re considering an abortion, we can help.

 Future Pregnancy Problems

 Abortion leaves a woman vulnerable to problems with future pregnancies.
-These include a higher risk of ectopic pregnancy, pre-term delivery, handicapped newborns and placenta previa.
+These include a higher risk of ectopic pregnancy, pre-term delivery and placenta previa.

 Women who have an abortion are prone to a number of psychological problems.
 Up to 65% of all women who have had an abortion report symptoms of PTSD; other common problems include depression, anxiety and eating disorders.
 The suicide rate for women who have had an abortion is also significantly higher than for women who have not had an abortion.